-The radiometer freeze/thaw algorithm is also integrated into the L2_SM_P processor to supply a 36 km resolution global binary freeze/thaw state flag that is utilized by the L2_SM_P radiometer soil moisture processing to identify frozen land regions, supporting the generation of the L2 and L3 passive soil moisture products (L2/3_SM_P; lower processing chain in Figure 2).
-Accuracy of the AM and PM overpass freeze/thaw estimates for regions south of 45°N, which will feed into other SMAP products, will be assessed as part of SMAP L4 product cal/val activities.
+The radiometer freeze/thaw algorithm is also integrated into the L2\SM\P processor to supply a 36 km resolution global binary freeze/thaw state flag that can be utilized in the L2\SM\P radiometer soil moisture processing to identify frozen land regions, supporting the generation of the L2 and L3 passive soil moisture products (L2/3\SM\P; lower processing chain in Figure 2).
+The binary freeze/thaw state flags are a subset of the L3\FT\P global products.
+The same process is followed for the enhanced products.

-The 45°N latitude limit for the L3_FT_P product was established because freeze/thaw transitions, particularly in non-alpine regions, tend to be ephemeral below approximately 45°N. As shown in Figure 3, there is widespread positive correspondence between variability in the length of the non-frozen season (derived from SSM/I 37 GHz brightness temperatures) and NDVI summer growth changes (derived from the MODIS MOD13 NDVI record) over northern (>=45°N) land areas, consistent with frozen season constraints on vegetation productivity over the northern domain (Kim et al., 2012).
+The 45°N latitude limit for the L3\FT\P polar product was established because freeze/thaw transitions, particularly in non-alpine regions, tend to be ephemeral below approximately 45°N. As shown in Figure 3, there is widespread positive correspondence between variability in the length of the non-frozen season (derived from SSM/I 37 GHz brightness temperatures) and NDVI summer growth changes (derived from the MODIS MOD13 NDVI record) over northern (>=45°N) land areas, consistent with frozen season constraints on vegetation productivity over the northern domain (Kim et al., 2012).
 The relative influence of freeze/thaw and non-frozen season effects on vegetation growth is less widespread at lower latitudes due to a general reduction of cold temperature constraints to productivity and a relative increase in other environmental controls such as moisture limitations (e.g. Kim et al. 2014a).
+With the extended algorithm, the L3\FT\P products also include a larger global grid domain encompassing temperate latitude and southern hemisphere freeze/thaw affected land areas.